-Formerly two cottages, now a house, Briar Cottage at 4 Clarke Lane was first built in 1630.
+Formerly two cottages, now one house, Briar Cottage at number 4 Clarke Lane was first built in 1630.
 It was Grade II listed in 1983.
 Briar Cottage is built in sandstone, and has a roof in Kerridge stone-slate with a stone ridge.
-The house is in two storeys, and has a three-bay front, the two right bays projecting slightly forward.
+The house is in two storey`s and has a three-bay front, the two right bays projecting slightly forward.
 The windows are mullioned.

 1861: Mary Barlow lived at Briar Cottage.
-She was 27 and from Sheffield, she lived with her 12 year old brother and 2 others.
+She was twenty seven and from Sheffield, she lived with her twelve year old brother and two others.

-1901: James (now aged 71) is still living at Briar Cottage with his brother William, and William’s wife Ann, and her mother Mary Shaw, and 5 nephews.
+1901: James Lane now aged seventy one years still lived at Briar Cottage with his brother William and William’s wife Ann along with her mother Mary Shaw and five nephews.

-1911: James Lane was still living here at the age of eighty one years with his family, although only two nephews still at home.
+1911: James Lane was still living here at the age of eighty one years with his family, although only two nephews were still at home.
 He was recorded as a retired gamekeeper at this time.
-Click on the photo to enlarge.

-The historical information on this page about the construction of the house is taken from the Images of England website.
-Our thanks go to Linda Bester, who has researched census information to present an interesting history of the house’s residents.
+Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.
 And also thanks to Steve Jackson for his information.